RYthaGOD/agentburn/replit.md

 ## System Architecture

 ### Frontend
 Built with React 18+, TypeScript, and Vite, using Wouter for routing, shadcn/ui (New York variant) on Radix UI primitives, and Tailwind CSS for dark mode.
 TanStack Query manages server state, and React Hook Form with Zod handles form validation.
-The design follows a "Fire/Molten" theme.
+The GigaBrain AI trading interface features a premium "Black and Gold" theme with gold accents (HSL 48° 100% 50%) on deep black backgrounds.

 ### Backend
 An Express.js server in TypeScript using an ESM module system, a RESTful API, centralized error handling, Zod schema validation, a storage abstraction layer, and a repository pattern for database operations.